A New Museum, Right on Track

 However, CTMQ forges ahead like a locomotive that once steamed along the long gone tracks here!

 Okay, so what the heck is this place?
 From what I gather, the idea for the outdoor museum began back in 2007 as a result of (a long-gone, so I can’t link it) Horizons magazine article.
 The trail was in place and many people walked, ran and cycled through the area every day – most having little to no idea that there was once a very busy train depot right on the spot.

-So Bruce Dinnie, director of Vernon’s parks and recreation, and a group of train enthusiasts created the “outdoor museum” at the main trailhead to Vernon’s Rails-To-Trails Park along Church Street.
+So Bruce Dinnie, director of Vernon’s parks and recreation, and a group of train enthusiasts created the “outdoor museum” at a trailhead to the multi-use trail along Church Street.
 (Dinnie also said that a trip to Gettysburg inspired him, insofar as they have all the interpretive signs out in the fields and stuff.)
 The rail trail continues to Bolton and down to Manchester, but the museum portion is maybe 400 yards long where the actual depot used to be.

 Vernon Depot was a passenger and freight station during the late 1800s through the 1930s that served trains and trolleys running along the Hartford, Providence and Fishkill Railroad.